jaywayawyaj/CV/README.md

 <h4 align="center">Teamwork</h4>

-Throughout my career I have both worked in and led teams.
-I have worked my way from being within to managing and leading teams in the restaurant and rock climbing industries.
-Having the ability to communicate between, assess the needs of, work with, and direct people is essential in any industry.
-These are characteristics I have developed, and I have learnt to do so positively to ensure a positive feeling within teams I have worked with.
+Throughout my career I have both worked in and led/managed teams across different industries.
+Having the ability to communicate between, assess the needs of, work with, and direct people is essential in any team.
+Being able to take these skills into the tech world

 <h2 align="center">Education</h2>